The Military’s Not Just a Job. . . It’s Eight Years of Your Life!

 Even if you get the training for a particular military occupation that you were promised, you still might not get experience in that job because the military does not have to use you in the field you were trained for.
 The enlistment agreement allows the military to assign you to whatever job they choose.

 During the time some young people spend in the military, others who are the same age are spending those years in college or trade school, or getting work experience.
-As a result, the unemployment rate for young veterans in 2014 was 40% higher than the rate for people the same age who did not enlist (Veterans Economic Opportunity Report, US Dept. of Veterans Affairs, 2015).
+As a result, the unemployment rate for young veterans in 2022 was 13% higher than the rate for people the same age who did not enlist (Bureau of Labor Statistics, News Release, 3/21/2023).

 As former Vice President Dick Cheney once said, “The military is not a social welfare agency; it’s not a jobs program.”

 Enlistment “bonuses” are not really bonuses paid just for joining: they are usually paid out over time, and you could have to pay back the money if you don’t complete certain requirements.
-Bonuses are not given to everyone, and when they are offered, the higher amounts are either given to people with special technical skills or who sign up for a longer term, or they are used to push people into very risky hard-to-fill jobs, like infantry or bomb disposal (Rand report MG950, 2010).
+Bonuses are not given to everyone, and when they are offered, the higher amounts are either given to people with special technical skills or who sign up for a longer term, or they are used to push people into very risky hard-to-fill jobs, like infantry or bomb disposal (American Military News, 1/13/22).

 Recruiters might promise that you’ll get to go to college “free,” but it’s not free – you must work for it!
 And the benefits will not be guaranteed.

-• People who receive a less than fully honorable discharge lose all GI Bill benefits.
-This includes “general discharges,” which are often given for minor problems with military duties.
+- People who receive a less than fully honorable discharge lose all GI Bill benefits.

-• Those who leave the military early, as one in three do, may get reduced or no benefits.
+- Those who leave the military early, as one in four do, may get reduced or no benefits (RAND report, 2020).

-• Veterans who wish to attend college outside the state where they live may only get a small part of their total tuition covered.
-In 2015 the average extra tuition cost at a public four-year college was $15,650/year for nonresidents (Trends in College Pricing, College Board).
+- Veterans who wish to attend college outside the state where they live may only get a small part of their total tuition covered.
+In 2023, the average extra tuition cost for a non-state resident at a public four-year college was $17,890/year, which isn’t covered by the military (Trends in College Pricing, College Board, 2023).

 If you need money for college, there are many other sources of aid to look at, including grants and scholarships that are TRULY free.
+There are federal Pell Grants, for example, and many state-funded financial aid programs (see:College Financial Aid Resources Directory).
 Colleges can help you find aid, and it pays to investigate the many alternatives yourself before signing away eight years of your life to the military.
-If you go straight to college, instead of the military, you can start earning the higher wages of a college graduate much sooner.
+And if you go straight to college, instead of the military first, you can start earning the higher wages of a college graduate much sooner.

-No. Citizenship is granted by the U.S. Citizenship and Immigration Services, NOT the military.
-You can apply for citizenship more quickly in the military, but you can also be turned down, as 7200 were during 2003-2014 (Al Jazeera, 5/8/2015).
-Then you could still be kept in the military and possibly be sent to war.
-Even if you get citizenship, it can be revoked if you receive a less than honorable discharge, and you might then be deported.
-For more information, please see the back of this for groups to contact.
+You can apply for citizenship more quickly while in the military, but you can also be turned down by the USCIS.
+And then you would still be stuck in the military and possibly be sent to war.
+Between 2016 and 2019, military applications were rejected twice as often as civilian applications (Task & Purpose, 8/20/2021).
+Even if you get citizenship, it can be revoked if you receive a less-than-honorable discharge, and then you might be deported.

 Some people have been told by recruiters that they won’t be sent to war or see combat because: they are promised a non-combat job, they’ll be in the National Guard or Reserves, they are going to be officers, or they are female.
 Some have been told that current wars will be over before they finish training.
-But people in all of these categories have been sent to combat zones.
-At one point half the troops in the Iraq war were from the Reserves or National Guard.
-Thousands of people in the Navy and Air Force were given dangerous ground duty in Iraq and Afghanistan, in wars that have lasted 10-13 years.
+In reality, people in all of these categories have been sent to combat zones.
+At one point in the Iraq war, half the troops were from the Reserves or National Guard.
+Also, thousands of people in the Navy and Air Force were given dangerous ground duty in Iraq and Afghanistan, where the wars lasted 10-13 years.

 Some recruiters claim that the risk of personal harm is small, that few people are killed or injured in U.S. wars.
 But in 2012, almost half of the 1.6 million military members sent to Iraq and Afghanistan had filed disability claims for injuries (Assoc.
 Press, 5/27/12).